-High humidity indoors could mean that your AC system isn’t pulling that humidity out, or isn't setup properly to adequately remove humidity for those hot NC summers.
+High humidity indoors could mean that your AC system isn’t pulling that humidity out or it wasn't set-up properly to adequately remove humidity for those hot NC summers.

 Bad, moldy, dirty sock odors

-Dank, moldy, or dirty sock smells coming from the AC could mean that your unit or vent needs cleaning, or potentially is leaking water - yikes!
+Dank, moldy, or dirty sock smells coming from the AC could mean that your unit or vent needs cleaning, or potentially is leaking water.

-Smelling something burning, strong fishy odors from the AC, or noticing that the unit is constantly turning itself on and off is a strong sign that your AC system is overheating
+Smelling something burning, strong fishy odors from the AC, or noticing that the unit is constantly turning itself on and off is a major indicator that your AC system is overheating.

 Certain rooms are hotter than others